Gender of God: Christianity

 Most Christian groups conceive of God as Triune, believing that God the Father, God the Son, and God the Holy Spirit are distinct persons, but one being that is wholly God.

 God the Son (Jesus Christ), having been incarnated as a human man, is masculine.
 Classical western philosophy believes that God lacks a literal sex as it would be impossible for God to have a body (a prerequisite for sex).
 However, Classical western philosophy states that God should be referred to (in most contexts) as masculine by analogy; the reason being God's relationship with the world as begetter of the world and revelation (i.e. analogous to an active instead of receptive role in sexual intercourse).
 Others interpret God as neither male nor female.

 The Catechism of the Catholic Church, Book 239, states that God is called "Father", while his love for man may also be depicted as motherhood.
 However, God ultimately transcends the human concept of sex, and "is neither man nor woman: He is God."

-In contrast to most other Christian denominations, The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches that God the Father, God the Son, and the Holy Spirit are physically distinct while being one in purpose.
-Some LDS Church members also believe that God the Father is married to a divine woman, referred to as "Heavenly Mother."
+In contrast to most Christian denominations, The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches that God the Father, God the Son, and the Holy Spirit are physically distinct while being one in purpose.
+LDS Church members also believe that God the Father is married to a divine woman, referred to as "Heavenly Mother."
 Humans are considered to be spirit children of these heavenly parents.

 The Holy Spirit

-In Hebrew language, in rabbinic literature, the divine presence of God, the Holy Spirit, the word Shekhinah is grammatically feminine, though the word is always used in a masculine or androgynous context to refer to a divine manifestation.

-The New Testament also refers to the Holy Spirit as masculine in a number of places, where the masculine Greek word "Paraclete" occurs, for "Comforter", most clearly in the Gospel of John, chapters 14 to 16.
+The New Testament refers to the Holy Spirit as masculine in a number of places, where the masculine Greek word "Paraclete" occurs, for "Comforter", most clearly in the Gospel of John, chapters 14 to 16.
 These texts were particularly significant when Christians were debating whether the New Testament teaches that the Holy Spirit is a fully divine person, or some kind of "force."
-All major English Bible translations have retained the masculine pronoun for the Spirit, as in John 16:13.
-Although it has been noted that in the original Greek, in some parts of John's Gospel, the neuter Greek word pneuma is also used for the Spirit.
+All major English Bible translations have retained the masculine pronoun for the Spirit, as in John 16:13, although it has been noted that in the original Greek, in some parts of John's Gospel, the neuter Greek word pneuma is also used for the Spirit.

+Church of Jesus Christ of Latter Day Saints

+The Church of Jesus Christ of Latter Day Saints (LDS) doctrine teaches that God, Jesus, and the Holy Spirit are three distinct and separate beings.
+In LDS teachings, God has a physical body, and thus is not only identified as being a man, but is physically male.
+The same is for Jesus, but not for the Holy Spirit, which has a spiritual form.
+God is also married to Heavenly Mother, who also has a physical body.

 Islam

-Islam teaches that God (Allah) is beyond any comparison, and thus God is beyond any gender attributes.
+Islam teaches that God (Allah) is beyond any comparison, transcendent, and thus God is beyond any gender attributes.
 Arabic only possesses gendered pronouns ("he" and "she") but does not have gender neutral pronouns ("it"), and "he" is typically used in cases where the subject's gender is indeterminate.
-Thus, Allah is typically referred to as "he", despite not having any gender attributes.
+Thus, Allah is typically referred to as "He", despite not having any gender attributes.